Isaiah Joe Player Props: Thunder vs. Clippers

 Isaiah Joe Insights vs. the Clippers

-- Joe has taken 6.5 shots per game this season and made 3.0 per game, which account for 6.3% and 6.1%, respectively, of his team's total.
+- This season, he's put up 6.4% of the Thunder's attempted field goals, as he's averaging 6.6 per contest.

-- Joe is averaging 5.2 three-point field goal attempts per game this season, which is 13.6% of his team's attempts from beyond the arc.
+- Joe is averaging 5.3 three-point field goal attempts per game this season, which is 13.7% of his team's tries from beyond the arc.

-- The Thunder average the sixth-most possessions per game with 104.9.
-His opponents, the Clippers, have a middling offensive tempo, ranking 18th with 100.9 possessions per contest.
+- Joe's opponents, the Clippers, have one of the slowest offensive tempos, ranking 21st, averaging 100.9 possessions per game, while his Thunder average 104.9 per game, sixth-highest among NBA teams.

-- The Clippers are the 10th-best defensive team in the league, giving up 112.6 points per game.
+- The Clippers are the ninth-best defensive squad in the league, allowing 112.4 points per game.

-- On the boards, the Clippers are ranked 14th in the NBA, allowing 43.2 rebounds per contest.
+- On the boards, the Clippers are 14th in the NBA, giving up 43.2 rebounds per game.

-- In terms of assists, the Clippers are ranked 10th in the NBA, allowing 24.8 per game.
+- Looking at assists, the Clippers are 10th in the league, conceding 24.7 per contest.

-- The Clippers are the 13th-ranked team in the NBA at allowing threes, conceding 12.2 made 3-pointers per game.
+- The Clippers are the 13th-ranked team in the league at allowing threes, conceding 12.2 made 3-pointers per game.

 Isaiah Joe vs. the Clippers